rgklab/StructuredNNs/README.md

 ## Quick Start

-The StrNN provides a drop-in replacement for a fully connected neural network that allows it to respect prescribed functional independencies between input variables.
+The StrNN provides a drop-in replacement for a fully connected neural network, allowing it to respect prescribed functional independencies.
 For example, given an adjacency matrix $A$, we can initialize an StrNN as such:

 ```
+import numpy as np
+import torch
 from strnn.models.strNN import StrNN

 A = np.array([